Desiderata: Copyright status

 Ehrmann's widow renewed the copyright in 1954.
 In 1967, Robert L. Bell acquired the publishing rights from Bruce Humphries Publishing Company, and then bought the copyright from Richard Wright, nephew and heir to the Ehrmann work.

 In August 1971, the poem was published in Success Unlimited magazine without permission from Bell.
 In a 1975 lawsuit against the magazine's publisher Combined Registry Co., the court ruled that copyright had been forfeited because the poem had been authorized for publication without a copyright notice in 1933 and 1942, meaning that the poem was therefore in the public domain.
-The ruling was upheld by the Seventh Circuit Court of Appeals but was denied consideration by the Supreme Court.
+The ruling was upheld by the Seventh Circuit Court of Appeals and was denied consideration by the Supreme Court.
 However, Bell refused to recognize the ruling.
 As the decision was only valid in the appeals court's jurisdiction of Indiana, Illinois, and Wisconsin, Bell continued to litigate in other jurisdictions, seeking removal of the poem from offending publications or payment of royalties.

 The poem is now officially in the public domain throughout the U.S., as written works registered before 1928 entered the public domain in 2023.